The Origins of Yellow Fever

 By the middle of August, Holly Springs had dispatched two of its citizens, Colonel William Holland and William Wooten, to Grenada to report back on the condition of the town to the south.
 Upon returning to Holly Springs, Holland and Wooten described the horrors they had witnessed, and both men urged the Mayor and Board of Aldermen to enact a quarantine to keep the town safe.
 The Mayor and Board of Aldermen refused to grant their request, and Holly Springs opened its doors to the first of many refugees.

-On August 19th, several refugees from Grenada had arrived in Holly Springs, including a Mr. Samuel Downs and Delia Lake.
+Between August 17th and 19th, several refugees from Grenada had arrived in Holly Springs, including a Mr. Samuel Downs and Delia Lake.
 Though William Holland had voted to keep the refugees from coming to Holly Springs, he gladly gave up his home, which today is known as the Yellow Fever House, for the benefit of the refugees.
 On Sunday morning, August 25th, both Lake and Downs died of Yellow Fever in this house, and were hastily buried in Hill Crest Cemetery.
 The Yellow Fever had arrived in Holly Springs.

 Sunday morning, August 25th . . . [t]he very air, which seemed so health-giving, was filed with a solemn awe, and dread un-named fear possessed every heart . . . the seeds of the “yellow death” had been sown.